marco-calautti/FF4Tools/README.md

 FF4Tools
 ========

-Very early stage version of some command-line tools, written in C++, to help handling (compressed) archives from the PSP game Final Fantasy IV : The Complete Collection.
+Toolset written in C++ to manage archives and compressed files of the game Final Fantasy 4: The Complete Collection.